GHG Emissions and Energy-related Targets

 Status of Environmental Certification of Portfolio Properties

-Please refer to "Obtainment of Green Building Certifications"
+For details, please refer to Green Building Certification “Obtainment of Green Building Certifications”

 Concept and Definition of ZEB

-Please refer to "ZEB Certification" in Obtainment of Green Building Certifications
+Please refer to “ZEB and ZEH Certification” in Obtainment of Green Building Certifications

 Capital Deployment (Purchase of Non-fossil Certificates and Investment in Solar Power Generation Equipment)